orsinium/blog/content/posts/go/safe-api.md

 http.ListenAndServe(addr, handler)
 ```

 We define flags but we never parse them because `f.Parse` call is missed.
-And everything compiles just fine and doesn't even crash in runtime because all variables we need are already defined and we can use them.
-Except that if we try actually passing CLI flags into our tool, it won't have any effect.
+Everything compiles just fine and doesn't even crash in runtime because all variables we need are already defined and we can use them.
+Except, if we try actually passing CLI flags into our tool, it won't have any effect.

 The solution is scoping.
 We need to make sure that flags cannot be defined without parsing them: